Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/creating-project/index.en.md

 ![02-02-pipelineserver03.png](02-02-pipelineserver03.png)
 ⚠️ It is essential to wait until the Pipeline Server creation is complete.

-At this stage, you are connected to your Data Science Project, the Data Connection has been configured for storage, and your Pipeline Server is now ready and deployed for workflows.
+At this stage, you are connected to your Data Science Project, the Data Connection has been configured for storage, and your Pipeline Server is now ready and deployed for pipelines.